Inconel: Machining

 Inconel is a difficult metal to shape and to machine using traditional cold forming techniques due to rapid work hardening.
 After the first machining pass, work hardening tends to plastically deform either the workpiece or the tool on subsequent passes.
 For this reason, age-hardened Inconels such as 718 are typically machined using an aggressive but slow cut with a hard tool, minimizing the number of passes required.
 Alternatively, the majority of the machining can be performed with the workpiece in a "solutionized" form, with only the final steps being performed after age hardening.
-However some claim that Inconel can be machined extremely quickly with very fast spindle speeds using a multifluted ceramic tool with small depth of cut at high feed rates as this causes localised heating and softening in front of the flute.
+However some claim that Inconel can be machined extremely quickly with very fast spindle speeds using a multifluted ceramic tool with small width of cut at high feed rates as this causes localized heating and softening in front of the flute.